-A typical 'well Pathagorized' document will likely have many Options, Optional and Repeat blocks throughout its content.
+A typical 'well Pathagorized' document will likely have many 'Options', 'Optional' and 'Repeat' blocks throughout its content.

-In a typical document assembly session, during the 'process' phase Pathagoras will identify the various Options/Optional/Repeat blocks.
+In a typical document assembly session, during the 'process' phase Pathagoras will identify the various <<*Options/Optional/Repeat*>> blocks throughout the document.
 It starts at the top and works its way to the bottom.
-If a !Group! is encountered, all members of the group further down in the document are processed when the first member of the !Group! is answered.
+If a !Group! is encountered, all members of the !Group! further down in the document are processed immediately after the first member of the !Group! is answered.

-The drawback to this approach is that each Option/Optional/Repeat block is answered one at a time as encountered in the document.
+The drawback to this approach is that each <<*Option/Optional/Repeat*>> block is answered one at a time, as encountered.
 'One-at-a-time' is not a 'bad' thing.
 Depending upon the document, however, it may become tedious.

 If you find yourself asking 'Why can't I just answer all the questions at the outset, let the program take over, and then I'll go get a cup of coffee?" then it's time for 'Ask Tables.'
 'Ask Tables' are Pathagoras form of interviews.
 They allow document assembly questions to be asked, answers and processed in one seating.

 Beginning with the next section of this Manual, we will introduce the 'Ask' prompts and the parent 'AskTable'.
 You will learn the elements of the equations, and how to create them yourself.
 Once you understand the structure, syntax and 'grammar' of these elements, you will find yourself having fun with the programming.
 But we will also show you how Pathagoras can automatically create these Tables for you.

 Ask Tables, as used by Pathagoras, are not the same as 'Intake Forms' discussed elsewhere.